Ricks-Lab/gpu-utils/docs/USER_GUIDE.md

   5:          CUSTOM                 0                 0                 0                 0
  -1:            AUTO              Auto
 ```

+## GPU Type Dependent Behavior
+AMD GPU's compatible with the amdgpu open source drivers are of 2 different types in terms of how frequency/voltage
+is managed.
+GPUs of Vega10 and earlier architecture rely on the definition of specific power states to determine
+the clock frequency and voltage.
+The GPU will operate at only the specific Frequency/Voltage states that are defined,
+and move between states based on power, temperature, and loading.
+For GPUs of Vega20 architecture or newer, it appears
+that Voltage/Frequency curves are defined with 3 points on a Voltage vs. Frequency curve.
+The tools in *amdgpu-utils*
+classify these in to 2 categories: type 1 and type 2.

 ## Using amdgpu-monitor
 By default, *amdgpu-monitor* will display a text based table in the current terminal window